efroemling/ballistica/README.md

 ### Cloning And Contributing

+You can contribute to this repository by reporting issues or creating pull requests in GitHub.
-This repository can be cloned and accepts issues and pull requests from the following sources
+This repository can be cloned from the following sources:

 * **GitHub**
   * Link: https://github.com/efroemling/ballistica